Konkona Sen Sharma: Early work and breakthrough (2001–2004)

-2005–2010: Success and acclaim
+Critical recognition and success (2005–2010)

 In 2005, Sen Sharma starred in Madhur Bhandarkar's drama Page 3, which saw her portray the role of a smart journalist who steps into the world of Page 3 culture media and journalism in the city of Mumbai.
 Upon release, the film received high critical acclaim, and emerged as a moderate commercial success at the box-office.
 Page 3 helped Sen Sharma gain notice in Hindi cinema and earned her the Zee Cine Award for Best Female Debut.
 The same year, she also starred alongside Waheeda Rehman, Shabana Azmi and Bose in her mother's directorial 15 Park Avenue, which saw her play a mentally-ill woman, which also earned her critical praise, despite the film's commercial failure.

 Sen Sharma was next offered the lead role in Mira Nair's Hollywood drama The Namesake (2007), but owing to clashing dates with other films, she could not commit to the project.
 Following a critically-acclaimed performance as a mentally-ill woman in the drama 15 Park Avenue (2006), she portrayed a middle-aged village woman who unknowingly becomes a pawn in her husband's scheme in Vishal Bhardwaj's crime drama Omkara (2006).
 Starring an ensemble cast of Ajay Devgn, Kareena Kapoor, Saif Ali Khan, Vivek Oberoi and Bipasha Basu alongside Sen Sharma, the film opened to widespread critical acclaim, with high praise for her performance.
-However, due to its dark theme and strong language which kept away family audiences, it emerged as a moderate commercial success the box-office.
+However, due to its dark heresy and strong language which kept away family audiences, it emerged as a moderate commercial success at the box-office.
 Her performance in the film earned her the National Film Award and the Filmfare Award for Best Supporting Actress.
 Her next release was the suspense thriller Deadline: Sirf 24 Ghante (2006), which was a critical and commercial disaster.
 The same year, she made her directorial debut with an 18-minute Bengali short film titled Naamkoron (Naming Ceremony) for the Kala Ghoda Film Festival.
 Following this, she starred alongside Prosenjit Chatterjee in the Bengali drama Dosar, directed by Rituporno Ghosh.
 The film premiered at several international film festivals and emerged as a sleeper hit at the box-office.
 Her performance in the film won her the Best Actress award at the New York Indian Film Festival.